Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### The [...] explains what data Microsoft processes, how Microsoft processes the data, and the purpose of processing the data.

-- [x] The Microsoft Online Services Privacy Statement.
+- [x] Microsoft Online Services Privacy Statement.
 - [ ] Microsoft Online Services Terms.
 - [ ] Microsoft Online Service Level Agreement.
 - [ ] Online Subscription Agreement for Microsoft Azure.